malcolmm20/malcolmm20/README.md

 Malcolm Mackenzie

-1st year Business and Computer Science Student at UBC email is malcolmmackenzie20@gmail.com
+Business and Computer Science Student at UBC